47chapters/letsgo/docs/how-to/develop-the-api.md

 ## Develop the API

 The _API_ component of the LetsGo boilerplate implements the HTTP APIs your application exposes.
-This includes APIs that are consumed from the _web_ component, as well as APIs designed to be called directly from your customer or partner applications.
+This includes APIs that are consumed from the _web_ component, as well as APIs designed to be called by your customer or partner applications.

 <img width="831" alt="image" src="https://github.com/tjanczuk/letsgo/assets/822369/e6787a3a-a1f6-47be-bf95-d19166494b67">